slsa-framework/slsa/docs/get-started.md

 To achieve SLSA 3, you must:

--   Run your build on a hosted service that generates and signs provenance
+-   Run your build on a hosted platform that generates and signs provenance
 -   Ensure that build runs cannot influence each other
 -   Produce signed provenance that can be verified as authentic